Topics

 Quantum Photonics

 The topic focuses on photonic engineering solutions and technologies for quantum information science.
-These encompass systems such as communication links, high-capacity quantum channels, sensing units, and photonic processing circuits as well as components comprising such systems, including but not limited to quantum gates and memories, quantum sources, quantum encoders, and transducers, etc. We are interested in hybrid quantum photonic integration technologies and novel light-matter interaction paradigms as well as methods and approaches to the creation, manipulation, storage, control, and transmission of quantum correlated states of light.
-Novel applications of optical quantum processors and networks as well as technologies that enable these applications and functionalities in communication, sensing, metrology, distributed computing, and quantum information processing.
+These encompass systems such as quantum communication links, high-capacity quantum channels, sensing units, and photonic processing circuits (including but not limited to quantum gates and memories, quantum sources, quantum encoders, transducers, etc.)

 • Quantum Information Systems: computational circuits, quantum communication networks, and quantum sensor networks.